signalfx/splunk-otel-java-lambda/RELEASING.md

 ## Releasing a new version

-[This GitHub Action](.github/workflows/release.yaml) builds, and releases a new version of the wrapper to both Maven Central and Github whenever a new "RC" tag is pushed to the repository.
+Internal Splunk build releases a new version of the wrapper to both Maven Central and Github whenever a new "RC" tag is pushed to the repository.

 Release tag format should be `rc<RELEASE VERSION>`.